Traditional Plant-Based Cooking

 Mix in the raisins.

-70 grams light brown sugar, 1 pinch salt, 140 grams raisins
+70 grams light/soft brown sugar, 1 pinch salt, 140 grams raisins

 Whisk with a fork or balloon whisk to combine thoroughly, scrapping the bottom of the bowl to ensure all the extract is mixed through.

-2 tablespoon barley malt extract, 375 mililitres soya milk
+2 tablespoons barley malt extract, 375 mililitres soya milk

 • Pour the malted milk into the flour mixture.